Nicholas-Riegel/csharp-react-todo-app/README.md

 # Csharp Backend React Frontend Todo App

-This app is a learning projects to learn C# and .Net Core.
+This app is a learning project to learn C# and .NET Core.

-The app may be viewed at http://3.14.5.204:3000/todos
+The app implements a REST API with a Postgres database and a C# .NET Core backend and a React frontend.

 The app is deployed on its own AWS Ec2 instance.
 Occasionally AWS restarts the Ec2 instances.
 Please let me know if the app is down or if there are any problems with it.

+The app may be viewed at http://3.14.5.204:3000/todos

 ## What is C#?
 C# is an object-oriented programming language developed by Microsoft.
 It was first released in 2000, designed by Anders Hejlsberg, and is intended to be simple, powerful, type-safe, and object-oriented.
 It is used for
 * web development,
 * desktop applications (especially for Windows),
 * mobile development,
-* game development (particularly with the Unity game engine, which uses C# as its primary scripting language) and
+* game development (especially with the Unity game engine, which uses C# as its primary scripting language)
 * cloud-based Services.

 ## What are .Net, ASP.NET, .NET Core and ASP.NET Core?